Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Long residence time on the skin

-- Intensive re-moisturizing of very dry areas
+- Intensive re-oiling of very dry areas

 - Fewer preservatives needed

-Disadvantages of ointments
+Disadvantages of Ointments

 - Greasy film, can stain clothes